 Sister businesses have hired employees in the last year

 Inclusive Community & Powerful Networks

-total value of pro bono support from corporates transferred to Sisters.
+of pro bono support from corporates and businesses was provided to our Sisters

 The % of Sisters reporting that they have the networks and community they need to lead their business

 has doubledafter six months or more engagement with Global Sisters (compared to the % of Sisters reporting this when they started)